swan-cern/sparkmonitor/README.md

 <td><a href="https://user-images.githubusercontent.com/6822941/29601568-d5e42934-87f9-11e7-9780-3cd3a0d8d86b.png" title="The SparkMonitor Extension."><img src="https://user-images.githubusercontent.com/6822941/29601568-d5e42934-87f9-11e7-9780-3cd3a0d8d86b.png" height="80"/></a></td>
 </tr>
 </table>
-SparkMonitor is an extension for Jupyter Lab that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
-The extension provides several features to monitor and debug a Spark job from within the notebook interface itself. <br>
+SparkMonitor is an extension for Jupyter Notebook & Lab that enables the live monitoring of Apache Spark Jobs spawned from a notebook.
+The extension provides several features to monitor and debug a Spark job from within the notebook interface. <br>

 ---

 ![jobdisplay](https://user-images.githubusercontent.com/6822941/29753710-ff8849b6-8b94-11e7-8f9c-bdc59bf72143.gif)

-### Requirements
+## Requirements

--   At least JupyterLab 2.0.0 (necessary to get cell execution metadata)
+-   Jupyter Lab 3 OR Jupyter Notebook 4.4.0 or higher
--   pyspark 2.X.X or older (pyspark 3.X is currently not supported)
+-   pyspark 2 or 3

 ## Features